Skip to main content

 Overview of Talk

-Talk is where you can ask questions and discuss ideas with others in your class.
+Talk is where you can ask questions and interact with your facilitator, communicate with other learners, and read important news, notices, and updates.

 You’ll find it in your left menu when you’re inside one of your courses.